aome510/spotify-player/README.md

 ### Actions

-A list of actions is available for each type of the corresponding Spotify item (track, album, artist, or playlist).
+A list of actions is available for each type of Spotify item (track, album, artist, or playlist).
-For example, the list of available actions on a track is `[BrowseAlbum, BrowseArtist, BrowseRecommandations, AddTrackToPlaylist, SaveToLibrary]`.
-Calling `BrowseRecommandations` action on a track will go to the radio/recommendation page of that track.
+For example, the list of available actions on a track is `[BrowseAlbum, BrowseArtist, BrowseRecommandations, AddToPlaylist, DeleteFromCurrentPlaylist, AddToLikedTracks, DeleteFromLikedTracks]`.

-To get the list of actions on an item, call the `ShowActionsOnCurrentTrack` command or `ShowActionsOnSelectedItem` command.
+To get the list of actions on an item, call the `ShowActionsOnCurrentTrack` command or `ShowActionsOnSelectedItem` command, then press enter (default binding for `ChooseSelected` command) to initiate the selected action.

 ### Search Page